embeddedk8/embeddedk8.github.io/arduino-cli-compilation/index.md

 - **Use your favourite IDE, not necessarily Arduino IDE**

-  You don’t have to rely on the Arduino IDE to develop your projects.
+  You don’t have to use Arduino IDE to develop your projects.
-  With the CLI, you can use your favorite code editor — whether it’s for better IntelliSense, built-in integrations like GitHub Copilot, or simply because you’re more comfortable with its shortcuts, workflow or looks.
+  With the CLI, you can use your favorite code editor — whether it’s for better IntelliSense, built-in integrations like GitHub Copilot, or simply because you’re more comfortable with it.

 - **Have full control over project dependencies**